 - High-Yield Securities ("Junk Bond") Risk: Investments in high-yield securities (commonly referred to as "junk bonds") are often considered speculative investments and have significantly higher credit risk than investment-grade securities and tend to be less marketable (i.e., less liquid) than higher rated securities.
-The prices of high-yield securities, which may be more volatile and less liquid than higher rated securities of similar maturity, may be more vulnerable to adverse market, economic or political conditions. - Interest Rate Risk: Fluctuations in interest rates may affect the yield and value of investments in income producing or debt instruments.
-Generally, if interest rates rise, the value of such investments may fall.
-Investors should note that interest rates are at, or near, historic lows, but will ultimately increase, with unpredictable effects on the markets and investments. - Credit Risk: A portfolio could lose money if an issuer or guarantor of a debt instrument fails to make timely payments of interest or principal or enters bankruptcy.
+The prices of high-yield securities, which may be more volatile and less liquid than higher rated securities of similar maturity, may be more vulnerable to adverse market, economic or political conditions. - Interest Rate Risk: Fluctuations in interest rates may affect the yield and value of investments in income producing or debt instruments. - Credit Risk: A portfolio could lose money if an issuer or guarantor of a debt instrument fails to make timely payments of interest or principal or enters bankruptcy.
 This risk is greater for lower-quality bonds than for bonds that are investment grade. - Prepayment Risk: During periods of falling interest rates, borrowers may pay off their debt sooner than expected, forcing an underlying portfolio to reinvest the principal proceeds at lower interest rates, resulting in less income. - Inventory Risk: The market-making capacity in some debt markets has declined as a result of reduced broker-dealer inventories relative to portfolio assets, reduced broker-dealer proprietary trading activity and increased regulatory capital requirements for financial institutions such as banks.
-Because market makers provide stability to a market through their intermediary services, a significant reduction in dealer market-making capacity has the potential to decrease liquidity and increase volatility in the debt markets. - Extension Risk: The risk that during periods of rising interest rates, borrowers pay off their debt later than expected, preventing a portfolio from reinvesting principal proceeds at higher interest rates, increasing the sensitivity to changes in interest rates and resulting in less income than potentially available.
+Because market makers provide stability to a market through their intermediary services, a significant reduction in dealer market-making capacity has the potential to decrease liquidity and increase volatility in the debt markets. - Extension Risk: The risk that during periods of rising interest rates, borrowers pay off their debt later than expected, preventing a portfolio from reinvesting principal proceeds at higher interest rates, increasing the sensitivity to changes in interest rates and resulting in less income than potentially available. - Diversification Risk: Diversification is a risk management strategy that mixes a wide of investments within a portfolio.
+A diversified portfolio contains a mix of distinct asset types and investment vehicles in an attempt at limiting exposure to any single asset or risk.
+It does not guarantee a profit or protect against a loss in a declining market.
+It also cannot eliminate the risk of fluctuating prices and uncertain returns.